Non-Rigid Rank-One Infinite Measures on the Circle: Injectivity of Eigenfunction

-\begin{proof} If $x$ is on column $C_k$, let $\ell_{k, x}$ be the level on which $x$ lies.
+We are now ready to prove the main theorem of the section. \begin{proof}[Proof of \thref{injective}] If $x$ is on column $C_k$, let $\ell_{k, x}$ be the level on which $x$ lies.
 Let column $k_x$ be the first column that contains $x$ and $m_{i, x}$ represent the $m_{i, x}$th portion of the $\ell_{i, x}$th level that contains $x$.
 From careful inspection of the proof of theorem \ref{mainthm}, we see that the quantity

 converges to $f_\alpha(x)$ as $N$ gets large.
 Suppose $f_\alpha(x) = f_\alpha(y)$.
 Without a loss of generality, let $k_x \ge k_y$.
 As above, we assume that $a_k \neq 1$ for each $k$, because otherwise, $m_{i, x} = 0$.
 Then